 If you don’t want to splurge on Michelin-stars at La Corte (below), try Bistro La Cantinetta.
 Located within the same Hotel Villa Abazzia that is home to La Corte, you’ll find a simpler menu but the food still ranks for quality.
 Whether you’re staying at the Relais & Chateaux hotel or just passing through, this bistro is perfect for an informal dinner or a relaxed lunch on the terrace between wine tastings.

 A trip to Italy wouldn’t be complete without at least one gelato and there is every chance that you’ll want more than one from Gelaterita.
-Located within Follina, Gelaterita does it right with seasonal flavours and high quality dairy.
+Located in Miane, Gelaterita does it right with seasonal flavours and high quality dairy.
 The best news – it’s only a 20 minute walk away if you’re based in Follina.

 Did you know?
 If you want good gelato, look out for the metal tubs.
 All those piled high, extravagantly decorated gelato displays you see are designed for luring you in.
 Good gelato is kept under a lid in a metal container.

 If you’ve got a special occasion to celebrate or you’re after Michelin-star food, head to La Corte in Follina.
 It’s the Prosecco region’s only Michelin-star restaurant and, unsurprisingly, serves some of the finest food you’ll find in the area.
 I’d highly recommend one of the tasting menus complete with wine pairing.
 Just when I thought I’d learned enough about Prosecco, the local wine pairings gave me something more to think about.

 Accommodation available: La Corte is located with the Hotel Villa Abazzia, a grand hotel in central Follina.
 You can find out more on my accommodation page.